dustinpfister/blog_posts/_posts/nodejs-request.md

 ## 4 - Streams

 So request has out of the box support for callback methods, and one other option which is streams.
 Streams are great when dealing with very large files, or any kind of live data stream.
+In this section I might not get into this in depth, but I have a [post on using streams](/2018/08/15/nodejs-request-streams/) with request in which I do.

 ## 4.1 - Using stream.Transform object mode to log out "War and peace" to the console.